sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-version-compatibility.rst

 https://docs.aws.amazon.com/emr/latest/ReleaseGuide/Spark-release-history.html

-The below page lists the compatability matrix of Spark version and Delta lake version.
+It also lists the compatability matrix of Spark version and Delta lake version.

 https://docs.delta.io/latest/releases.html

+AWS EMR has a bootstrap script which gets executed when it comes up.
+Fire Insights uses the bootstrap script to install the needed python packages.

 Updates to bootstrap and wheel file
 -------------

+Make the below updates to the example bootstrap script for different versions of EMR.

 * For ``emr-6.6.0`` in the bootstrap script and the wheel file, the version of ``h2o-pysparkling`` needs to be updated to ``h2o-pysparkling-3.2==3.36.1.2.post1``
 * For ``emr-6.9.0``, in the bootstrap script and the wheel file, the version of ``h2o-pysparkling`` needs to be updated to ``h2o-pysparkling-3.3``
 * For ``emr-6.2.1``, no changes to bootstrap script are needed.

-Bootstrap script would have the below content
+Example Bootstrap Script
 ------------

   sudo yum install -y python3-devel